Ishan09811/Lemonade.github.io/content/posts/alpha-initial-release/index.md

 ## Internal/ Minor Changes

 • Refactor gamesettings (moved to core.cpp).
 Apply tweaks for PC version too (If we release it)
-- Fix a bunch of compiling errors (thanks to @kleidiss)
+- Fix a bunch of compiling errors (thanks to [kleidiss](https://github.com/kleidiss))
 • Re-work on externals folder to be fine on my project (thanks @kleidiss )
-• Rebranded to the new project (thanks @kleidiss  for the icons)
+• Rebranded to the new project (thanks [kleidiss](https://github.com/kleidiss)  for the icons)

 ## Notice

-We are still looking for developers especially for a PC port so please contact us on Discord if you're interested
+We are still looking for developers especially for a PC port so please contact us on [Discord](https://discord.gg/NVTYcV4v2Q) if you're interested

 ## WARNING ⚠️